quirinpa/vim.css/README.md

 H, J, K, L

-That correspond to the directions:
+Which means left, bottom, top and right, just like in VIM.

-left, bottom, top and right, just like VIM.
+If you don't specify a direction, then all directions are assumed.l